Searching for strongly coupled AdS matter with multi-trace deformations: Introduction

 One can thus view the space of CFTs as describing the space of consistent theories of quantum gravity in AdS space.
 This statement is rather formal, since most CFTs will not lead to gravity duals which are accurately described at low energies by semiclassical general relativity coupled to a finite number of matter fields.
-CFTs that admit a dual, emergent description in terms of semiclassical general relativity are very special and are often referred to as \textit{holographic CFTs}.
+CFTs that admit a dual, emergent description in terms of semiclassical general relativity minimally coupled to matter fields are very special and are often referred to as \textit{holographic CFTs}.
 In AdS, one can thus reformulate the goal of characterizing the space of consistent theories of quantum gravity in terms of two questions: what are the defining properties of a holographic CFT, and what is the list of CFTs that satisfy these properties?

-It is important to note that this way of phrasing the question is practical and physical at the same time.
-It is physical because it underlines the key dynamical properties that enable the emergence of a geometric description at low energies.
-But it is also practical, as it efficiently organizes the search.
-Much progress on this topic has been achieved in recent years, most prominently thanks to an application of the the conformal bootstrap program \cite{Ferrara:1973yt,Polyakov:1974gs,Belavin:1984vu} to holography, as pioneered in \cite{Heemskerk:2009pn}.
+This way of phrasing the question is physical and practical at the same time.
+It is physical because it underlines the key dynamical properties that enable the emergence of a geometric description at low energies; but it is also practical, as it efficiently organizes the search.
+Much progress on this topic has been achieved in recent years, most prominently thanks to an application of the conformal bootstrap program \cite{Ferrara:1973yt,Polyakov:1974gs,Belavin:1984vu} to holography, as pioneered in \cite{Heemskerk:2009pn}.
 The starting point of this program, and the first known condition of holographic CFTs, is the large-$N$ condition.
 This condition introduces a parametric separation between the AdS and Planck scales that is parametrized in the CFT by the stress tensor two-point function \eq{ \braket{T T} \sim N \sim \frac{\ell_{\textit{AdS}}^{d-1}}{G_N} \,, } where $N$ schematically counts the number of local degrees of freedom of the CFT, $\ell_{\text{AdS}}$ is the scale of AdS, and $G_N$ is Newton's constant.
 If $N$ is large, the bulk gravitational theory is semiclassical, i.e.~weakly coupled, such that graviton loops are suppressed.